-It is proposed to classify this subrule as a conduct provision under the National Gas (South Australia) Regulations.
+This subrule is classified as a conduct provision under the National Gas (South Australia) Regulations.
+See clause 7 and Schedule 4 of the National Gas (South Australia) Regulations.

-- (2) The period for making an access offer under subrule (1) ends at the time agreed by the user or prospective user and the service provider or if no time is agreed between them: - (a) unless paragraph (b) applies, 20 business days after receiving the access request or if applicable, the further information requested under subrule 105C(6); and - (b) if the service provider is required to carry out further investigations in relation to the access request, 60 business days after receiving the access request or if applicable, after receiving the further information requested under subrule 105C(6). - (3) An access offer must: - (a) set out the terms and conditions on which the service provider offers to make the pipeline service or pipeline services requested in the access request available to the user or prospective user; - (b) contain the details of any works to be undertaken by the service provider and user or prospective user and any applicable technical and performance specifications; and - (c) be in a form capable of acceptance by the user or prospective user so as to constitute a new access contract or form part of an existing access contract. - (4) A service provider is not required to make an access offer under subrule (1) in relation to a pipeline service if: - (a) the access request has been withdrawn; - (b) the service provider has concluded that it is not: - (i) -technically feasible; or - (ii) -consistent with the safe and reliable operation of the pipeline; or - (ii) consistent with the safe and reliable supply of gas to end users, where the pipeline service sought is the interconnection of a pipeline or other facility, to provide the pipeline service requested by the user or prospective user, having used all reasonable efforts to accommodate the reasonable requirements of the user or prospective user; or
+- (2) The period for making an access offer under subrule (1) ends at the time agreed by the user or prospective user and the service provider or if no time is agreed between them: - (a) unless paragraph (b) applies, 20 business days after receiving the access request or if applicable, the further information requested under subrule 105D(6); and - (b) if the service provider is required to carry out further investigations in relation to the access request, 60 business days after receiving the access request or if applicable, after receiving the further information requested under subrule 105D(6). - (3) An access offer must: - (a) set out the terms and conditions on which the service provider offers to make the pipeline service or pipeline services requested in the access request available to the user or prospective user; - (b) contain the details of any works to be undertaken by the service provider and user or prospective user and any applicable technical and performance specifications; and - (c) be in a form capable of acceptance by the user or prospective user so as to constitute a new access contract or form part of an existing access contract. - (4) A service provider is not required to make an access offer under subrule (1) in relation to a pipeline service if: - (a) the access request has been withdrawn; - (b) the service provider has concluded that it is not: - (i) \-technically feasible; or - (ii) -consistent with the safe and reliable operation of the pipeline; or - (ii) consistent with the safe and reliable supply of gas to end users, where the pipeline service sought is the interconnection of a pipeline or other facility, to provide the pipeline service requested by the user or prospective user, having used all reasonable efforts to accommodate the reasonable requirements of the user or prospective user; or